ultraleap/UnityPlugin/README.md

 # Getting Started

-This plugin has been configured to be used with the [Unity Package Manager (UPM)][package-manager], but we also provide a \*.unitypackage for those who wish to follow the old approach which can be obtained from [our developer site][devsite] or from the [release section][releases].
+This plugin has been configured to be used with the [Unity Package Manager (UPM)][package-manager], but we also provide a \*.unitypackage for those who wish to follow the legacy approach which can be obtained from [our developer site][developer-site-unity] or from the [release section][releases].

 Be sure to also check out our [documentation][documentation] and [API reference][api-reference].

 ## Installation

 1. __UPM via GitHub__
-  To add a (read-only) UPM package remotely via a GitHub URL select the option "Add package from git URL…" in the Unity package manager and paste in the textbox that appears.
+  To add a (read-only) UPM package remotely via a GitHub URL select the option "Add package from git URL…" in the Unity package manager.
+Paste the link to [clone the repository][repository-clone-url] into the input field that appears and press enter.
 The package will then be added to your project and you should be good to go!
     * *Requires Unity 2019.4 (LTS) or newer.*

 2. __UPM Local Package__